bibekanandadatta/JHU-Dissertation-Template/README.md

 - You can use the `\linenumbers` command from the `lineno` package anywhere inside the main text document when you would like to have line numbers on the left margin.
 It might be useful during the drafting stage.

 - If you find all the packages and their settings and macros to be overwhelming and distracting during the editing process, you can cut and paste all these contents to a separate `my-preamble.tex` file (name it as you like) in the project directory.
 Then you can use the command `input{my-preamble.tex}` to make your main file appear cleaner and less distracting.
 See [managing a large project on Overleaf](https://www.overleaf.com/learn/latex/Management_in_a_large_project).
+You can also make a LaTeX package for the thesis using `.sty` file.

 - If the chapter name is too long, you may have to customize the header spacing in the geometry settings options to accommodate that.
 Tweak the variables `HeaderHeight` and `HeaderSpace` in the variable declaration section.
 You can add the `showframe` option to the `geometry{}` command to see the layout of your document.
   - If you have one or two chapters with long titles, changing it locally for individual chapters is a bit tricky task.
 In that case, you can use a header with a short chapter title option.
 See the examples given in individual chapters on how to add a shorter title.
 But if it gets difficult to customize or generalize, you can also consider removing all the header options by commenting them out in the document section of the `00-main.tex` file.